Sleep Disorder Center in Rego Park, New York

 Insomnia Solutions

-Our insomnia solutions service uses cognitive behavioral therapy and sleep education to help you develop healthy sleep habits and overcome underlying sleep disorders.
+Our insomnia solutions use cognitive behavioral therapy and sleep education to help you develop healthy sleep habits and overcome underlying sleep disorders.
 Our experienced sleep specialists will work closely with you to identify the root causes of your insomnia and develop a personalized treatment plan to help you achieve better sleep quality and improve your overall quality of life.

 Specialized Evaluation